kbase/execution_engine2/docs/adrs/003-Retry_endpoint_design.md

 > Estimate 3-4 days
 > https://kbase-jira.atlassian.net/browse/DATAUP-528

-* Non blocking job submission for submitting multiple jobs, possibly via using `run_job_batch` (requires refactor of run_job_batch)
-* > Estimate 3-4 days
-> Requires refactor of run_job_batch to be non blocking

 > Requires retry to be able to force the same app `git_commit versions` and `JobRequirements` from the db records https://kbase-jira.atlassian.net/browse/DATAUP-461

-*  Hookup retrys to refactored code
+*  Hookup retries to refactored code
+*  Non blocking job submission for submitting multiple jobs, possibly via using `run_job_multiple`
-*  Requires refactor of retry to gracefully handle jobs with children by notifying the batch containers for retry of ids not in the same batch
+*  Requires refactor of retry to gracefully handle jobs with children by notifying the batch containers for retry of ids not in the same batch.
+If you retry jobs from batch 1 and from batch 2, you want the correct batch parent to be notified.
 > Estimate 3 days
 > https://kbase-jira.atlassian.net/browse/DATAUP-535